skip to Main Content

 Smoking or tobacco products and use of electronic cigarettes

-Smoking or tobacco products and use of electronic cigarettes: BCFE’s campus is designated as a no smoking and no vaping campus.
+Smoking or tobacco products and use of electronic cigarettes: the college campus is designated as a no smoking and no vaping campus.
 This means that you cannot smoke tobacco products or electronic cigarettes in any of the three buildings, in the front of the buildings, in the car park or in the environs of either building.
-As you know the smoking of tobacco products on BCFE premises is prohibited under the Tabacco Smoking (Prohibition) Regulations 2003.
-This was extended in 2023, by City of Dublin ETB, to prohibit the use of e-cigarettes and all other electronic smoking and vaping products on BCFE’s campus.
+As you know the smoking of tobacco products on college premises is prohibited under the Tabacco Smoking (Prohibition) Regulations 2003.
+This was extended in 2023, by City of Dublin ETB, to prohibit the use of e-cigarettes and all other electronic smoking and vaping products on campus.
 The college, in line with the 2003 Regulations, has designated places for staff and students to smoke and vape.

 Smoking or tobacco products and use of electronic cigarettes policy document